Richard Henshall

-Richard James "Hen" Henshall is a British progressive metal multi-instrumentalist.
-He is best known for being the guitarist and keyboardist for the bands To-Mera, Haken, Nova Collective, and Opinaut.
-He has released one album (Exile) with To-Mera, six (Aquarius, Visions, The Mountain, Affinity, Vector, and Virus) with Haken, and one solo album (The Cocoon).
+Richard James "Hen" Henshall (born 9 August 1984) is an English progressive metal multi-instrumentalist.
+He is best known as the guitarist and keyboardist for the bands To-Mera, Haken, Nova Collective, and Opinaut.
+He has released one album (Exile) with To-Mera, seven (Aquarius, Visions, The Mountain, Affinity, Vector, Virus and Fauna) with Haken, and one solo album (The Cocoon).
 He has also released EPs and singles: Oxygen (with Opinaut), Redemption (with Alma West), Earthbound (with To-Mera), and Restoration (with Haken).
 Henshall was classically trained on the piano from the age of seven.
 By the age of 11 to 12, he started playing the guitar on a self-taught basis.
 He also had drums and clarinet classes.

 To-Mera

 To-Mera formed in 2005 between a few friends, Julie Kiss (vocals), Thomas MacLean (guitar), Lee Barrett (bass), Akos Pirisi (drums), Hugo Sheppard (keyboard).
 They released a demo, which caught the attention of Candlelight Records.
 The band's musical style was drastically different from conventional progressive metal; the band drew upon a plethora of influences such as progressive rock.
 In 2006, To-Mera released Transcendental through Candlelight.
 The radical new style opened up slots to open for groups such as Dream Theater, Fates Warning, and Emperor.
 In 2008, To-Mera released their next album, Delusions.
 In 2009, they parted with Candlelight.
 Hugo Sheppard left after this, and they hired Henshall as replacement.
 They then self-released their EP Earthbound.